 For information about upcoming events, please visit our event calendar.

 Community Archaeologist survey report (PDF).
 This report comes from a survey of community archaeologists responses taken to inform the group's strategy over the next few years.

 How can we improve the legacies of archaeological community engagement in place making?
 Group session at CIfA2019.

 This session explored how we can improve the community engagement aspect of archaeological investigations to maximise the potential for sustained engagement with local communities and to build long lasting, positive legacies.
 We are interested in hearing about attempts to do this from across the heritage sector.
-A goal of the session was to capture a series of five ‘helpful tips’ to promote new approaches to how we can improve public engagement and longer lasting, more sustainable public benefit.
 You can watch this session as well as other from CIfA2019 here.

 Critical mass: working together for a better archaeology - Critical Mass was a joint conference hosted by CIfA and CBA on 15 October 2015 in York and aimed to bring together practitioners, volunteers and organisations to think about how we can all work together.
-The day was about understanding issues, finding solutions and planning actions which could have a real impact on how archaeology can develop for the benefit of everyone.
-The programme included speakers to inspire a number of themed discussions about archaeology, accessibility and impact.
 Some of the sessions were recorded and you can access them here.